ucsd-dsc-arts/dsc160-midterm-group10/README.md

 We were able to effectively distribute the work between team members by having each person be responsible for one artist for each genre as follows:
 Adam Kreitzman - Kendrick Lamar and Justin Bieber
-Jon Zhang - Chance the Rapper and Katy Pery
+Jon Zhang - Chance the Rapper and Katy Perry
 Yijian Kong -
 Ka Ming -
-Joseph Fallon -
+Joseph Fallon - Lady Gaga and Future

 ## Technical Notes and Dependencies